gphorvath/music-generation/README.md

 uvicorn main:app --reload # Starts the server
 ```

-Now navigate to `http://localhost:8000/docs` to verify it works.
+Navigate to `http://localhost:8000/docs` to verify it works.

 ### Docker